lolilo/VisuaLisPy/README.md

 ###Lessons Learned
  * Many particulars in parsing raw input with regex, keeping in mind precedence, prioritization, maximal munch.
  * Computers can't deal with ambiguity, so syntactic ambiguity in code must be resolved somehow.
 "Time flies like an arrow; fruit flies like a banana."
  * Integrating with somebody else's code (D3.js), without documentation, may prove challenging.
+Along this line, I should document my own code as I am writing it and not simply all at the end.
+What is obvious to me at one point may no longer be obvious several weeks from now.
  * Compilers aren't so magical anymore.
 They are translators from one language to another, basically.
  * Deployment is another beast entirely.